UCSF-CBI/c4/docs/software/software-modules.md

 <br>
 <div class="alert alert-warning" role="alert" markdown="1">
-If you unload a <em>repository</em>, any of its software modules that are loaded will be <em>deactivated</em> - they remain listed but act as they never have been loaded.
+If you unload a _repository_, any of its software modules that are loaded will be _deactivated_ - they remain listed but act as they never have been loaded.
 If you then reload the repository, such software modules will be activated again.
 </div>

 To see what software modules you have currently loaded, use: